 2. Experiences stick; stuff gets lost.

 Oh how i loved it.
 I was pretty sure it would be on my arm forever and ever, amen.
 And it lasted exactly 5 class periods.
 To this day, i’m convinced given enough time and man power i could find it in the yellow locker section of Marcus High School.
 Here’s the deal…as lovely as my bracelet was, i have thousands of bracelet-worthy moments with my love that had nothing to do with gold.
 Do i wish i still had that lil bracelet to cherish and pass down to my kids?
-Not really. i treasure and hand down the keepsakes of our experiences…stealing water from his canteen in the Grand Canyon, our first kiss to a Journey song in my mom’s driveway, my novice attempt at making quiche (in a graham cracker crumb crust, y’all) for him during 2-a-day practices, rowdy basketball games, and late-night jack in the box drive-thru adventures.
+Not really. i treasure and hand down the keepsakes of our experiences…stealing water from his canteen in the Grand Canyon, our first kiss to a Journey song in my mom’s driveway, my novice attempt at making quiche (in a graham cracker crumb crust, y’all) for him during football 2-a-days, rowdy basketball games, and late-night jack in the box drive-thru adventures with The Police as our soundtrack.
 Live life.
 Treasure and share experiences.
 Fancy gifts just get lost in yellow lockers.

 3. Focus on the unchanging.

-As i write this, my boy and his true love are facing a big change…she’s leaving for college in a few weeks. i can see his face fall while he does the math on how many days/hours/minutes/seconds they have left in the same town together.
-But truly, the best advice i can give him is to shift his focus from the changing to the unchanging.
+The best advice i can give any young lovebirds is to shift your focus from the changing to the unchanging.
 Honestly, i didnt really pray my way through those early years with Brent.
 But, i know now there were many faithful folks praying hard over us.
 They were praying to the One who never changes, praying to the One who already had the story written out.
 Beg Him to lead you where/how/to what is best for you and your love.
 He will never fail you.
 Circumstances change, He never does.

 i’m inspired by true love. i live in it daily.
-Seeing it play out in my boy’s life is a gift i’ll cherish…like a much fancier version of that forever lost bracelet.
+Seeing it play out in my kids’ lives will be a gift i’ll cherish for sure…like a much fancier version of that forever-lost bracelet.
 Words.
 Experiences.
 Our unchanging God.
-Buckle up, son.
+Buckle up, kids.
 Your mom is praying for you.